Big Art Adventures | 8-12 years

 Explore the work of some artists who use collagraphs to print from.
 Play with frottage and visual texture.
 Experiment with these effects to design your image and make your own collagraph.
 Explore printing from your collagraph using single and/or multiple colours.
 On a sunny day, choose from a mixture of colour dye washes and shapes to create a sun print.

 Learn how to safely carve into rubber creating a relief printing block/stamp from which to print multiple prints.
 Make your own birthday, friendship or Christmas cards, or create a unique artwork.
 Explore monotype printing this week and next week.

 Weeks 4 and 5

 Experiment with printing into clay then design and create your print in a clay base.
 Decide how it will be displayed.
 See what happens when plaster is poured over your clay printing and left to set.
 Those students experienced in this process have the option to create a silicone mould over their clay print to make multiple plaster castings.
 Colour your 3D print (sculpture relief).

 Complete all artwork and set up/display for the end of term exhibition.

 All materials will be provided.

-Please indicate your class time preference (10:30am or 2pm) by selecting one of the start dates below.
+Please note, enrolment closes one week prior to the first workshop.
+Please indicate your Belconnen class time preference (10:30am or 2pm) by selecting one of the start dates below.
 Should you find that your chosen class is full, please add yourself to the waiting list on Eventbrite and you will be contacted if a place becomes available.

 Please contact Belconnen Arts Centre via email, or phone (02) 6173 3300.